Julia-Karpa/BakedWithLove/README.md

 <img src="/assets/screeenshots/newsletterresponsive.jpg">

-The wireframes that I have created were very simplified models of the site.
-I ended up adding a little gingerbread picture, a copyright privacy policy to the footer as it did look very empty.
+The wireframes that I have created were very simplified models of the site layout.
+I did end up sticking to them as I felt like everything was spread out nicely.

+The footer section includes links to the relevant social media sites for Baked With Love.
+The links will open to a new tab to allow easy navigation for the user.
+In the footer there is also a link to the privacy policy since the site does collect personal information when users sign up to the newsletter or fill in the contact form.
 <img src="/assets/screeenshots/footerscreenshot.png">

 ### Colour Scheme
 The 4 main colours that I used on all the pages were light pink, dark pink, gingerbread brown and white.
 I wanted 2 light colours and 2 darker colours to create contrast.

 ## Future-Enhancements
 1. Once I have more recipes, I would add a search bar next to my navigation bar.
 This would make it quicker for users to find a recipe that they interested in.
 If they type in a keyword like 'chocolate' all the chocolate cake recipes will appear.
-2. Add a PrintFriendly button to all the recipes so that users are able to pint recipes without all the images and comments.
+2. Add a PrintFriendly button to all the recipes so that users are able to print recipes without all the images and comments.
 3. Optimize images for better site performance.
 4. I would like to add a 'rate this recipe' button at the top of each recipe page.
 This will allow users to rate each recipe out of five stars.